 Make sure your landlord is using the standard form provided by BC Tenancy which is easily accessible on their website.
 If the landlord has included an addendum, their additional requirements must be fair and reasonable.
 If in doubt, give BC Tenancy in Victoria a call at (250) 387-1602.
 They are very knowledgeable and helpful.

 With foresight and planning, you will find the perfect home to rent in Greater Victoria.
-Once you do, give us a call to reserve a truck and moving team so we can ensure your smooth transition.
+Once you do, give us a call or request an estimate to reserve a truck and moving team so we can ensure your smooth transition.

 Rental Listing Resources